alexandrevicenzi/go-sse/README.md

 It's [supported](http://caniuse.com/#feat=eventsource) by all major browsers and for IE/Edge you can use a [polyfill](https://github.com/Yaffle/EventSource).

-`go-sse` is a small library to create a Server-Sent Events server in Go.
+`go-sse` is a small library to create a Server-Sent Events server in Go and works with Go 1.6+.

 ## Features